TLe2023/PaymentFraudDetection/README.md

 ![scores3](images/scores_full_test.png)

 - **Confusion Matrix:** DT has the highest number of false positives (FP) and the lowest number of false negatives (FN).
-The trade-off between Precision and Recall is presented in the confusion matrix of the two remaining models.
-While HGBT has the lowest FN, its FP is higher than that of XGB and FP impacts user experience.
+The confusion matrices of the XGB and HBGT models are alike.
+However, they present the trade-off between Precision and Recall.
+While HGBT has the lower number of FN, its FP is higher than that of XGB and higher FP impacts user experience.
 In other words, HGBT correctly classified more "Fraud" cases, it also incorrectly classified more legitimate transactions as "Fraud".

 ![fig12](images/confusionmatrix25.png)